-1. Implement an agreed governance and accountability framework
+1. Implement an agreed governance and accountability framework.

-- Multi-Academy Trust established, assuming the scrutiny and accountability role for sole sponsored academies. - Executive functions identified, and posts recruited, enabling the MAT to fulfil its statutory and legal responsibilities. - All providers to support the City Corporation's agreed accountability framework. - All providers 'outstanding' within three years.
+- A single Multi-Academy Trust (MAT) established which assumes the scrutiny and accountability role for the City Corporation's sole-sponsored academies. - The executive functions of the MAT are identified, and posts recruited, enabling the MAT to fulfil its statutory and legal responsibilities. - All providers support the City Corporation's quality assurance and accountability framework. - All providers are 'outstanding' within three years.

-2. Implementing systems and structures that enable the City schools to become 'world class' in education
+2. Implementing systems and structures that enable the City schools to become 'world class' in education.

-- The Headteacher's Forum becomes a central vehicle for driving the sharing of practice, the consideration of new ideas, and the establishment of common approaches. - Secured leadership and support of the Forum from the MAT executive team. - National and international educational best practice is regularly considered. - The Forum fulfils the reporting, consultative, and proposal forming functions on behalf of the Education Board.
+- The Headteachers' Forum (the Forum) becomes a central vehicle for driving the sharing of practice, the consideration of new ideas, and the establishment of common approaches. - Leadership and support for the Forum is secured from the MAT executive team. - National and international educational best practice is regularly considered. - The Forum fulfils the reporting, consultative, and proposal forming functions on behalf of the Education Board.

-3. Organise school clustering arrangements by geographical location
+3. Organise school clustering arrangements by geographical location.

-Three clusters established.
-The South, East and North.

-- Clusters are cross phase and involve at least one of the City Corporation independent schools as a partner. - On-going improvement projects are established in each cluster.
+- Three clusters established.
+The South, East and North. - The clusters are cross phase and involve at least one of the City Corporation's independent schools as a partner. - On-going improvement projects are established in each cluster.

-4. Work with the Guildhall School and other higher education providers to secure excellent provision and pathways for students at the City schools
+4. Work with the Guildhall School and other higher education providers to secure excellent provision and pathways for students at the City schools.

-- Further and Higher education partners attend one identified Headteachers' Forum. - Partnerships with the Guildhall School and other institutions established, with lead schools identified. - Projects implemented with positive outcomes.
+- Further and Higher education partners attend one identified Headteachers' Forum. - Partnerships with the Guildhall School and other institutions are established, with lead schools identified. - Projects are implemented with positive outcomes.